Sir Donough O'Brien, 1st Baronet: Life

-Dromoland Castle, which had been granted to Donat's great-great grandfather Donough by his father Murrough O'Brien, 1st Earl of Thomond in 1543, had become crown property in 1582, upon Donough's hanging, and later passed to the Earls of Thomond from whom Donat's father had attempted to acquire it.
+Dromoland Castle, which had been granted to Donat's great-great-grandfather Donough by his father Murrough O'Brien, 1st Earl of Thomond in 1543, had become crown property in 1582, upon Donough's hanging, and later passed to the Earls of Thomond from whom Donat's father had attempted to acquire it.
 The widow of the 7th Earl of Thomond assigned the freehold of Dromoland Castle to Donat, and from 1684 onwards it remained the property of the Leamaneh O'Briens.

 In 1686 he was created a Baronet by the Catholic King James II, despite him being a Protestant.
 He showed no support for either James nor William in the conflict which followed, and suffered no adverse consequences.
 He captained a group of Dragoons in Clare numbering about 20 men in this time, to protect himself and his neighbours from rapparees.
 He was appointed High Sheriff of Clare in 1690.

-In 1692, O'Brien entered the Irish House of Commons, sitting for Clare until 1714.
+In 1692, O'Brien entered the Irish House of Commons, sitting for County Clare until 1714.

 His son Henry married Susannah Stafford, the daughter and co-heiress of William Stafford of Blatherwycke Park, Northampshire.
 Being a heraldic heiress she was entitled to use her own surname coupled with that of her husband.
 Henry had made his own arrangements for this marriage and had kept it a secret from his father.

 He negotiated the marriage of his eldest son and heir, Lucius, in 1701 to Catherine, daughter of Thomas Keightley, an uncle in law of Queen Anne.

 He was appointed to the Irish Privy Council by Queen Anne in 1711.

 His son Lucius pre-deceased him in 1717, and he died the same year and was succeeded in his baronetcy by his grandson Edward.